Table of contents

 How to encrypt a Docker container image

-For this tutorial, we will use containerd to encrypt your Docker image — a method that strengthens the foundation of docker image security by ensuring data remains protected even at rest.
-What is containerd? containerd is an industry-standard for container runtimes that is available as a daemon for Linux and Windows and is designed to be embedded into a larger system.
-It manages the complete container lifecycle of its host system — from image transfer and storage to runtime execution and networking — complementing orchestration-level kubernetes security controls.
+For this tutorial, we will use containerd to encrypt your Docker image, a method that keeps image contents protected even at rest.
+What is containerd? containerd is an industry-standard container runtime, available as a daemon for Linux and Windows, that manages the complete container lifecycle of its host system, from image transfer and storage to runtime execution and networking, complementing orchestration-level kubernetes security controls.
+The ctr-enc tool used throughout this tutorial comes from imgcrypt, a containerd subproject that adds encryption and decryption support for OCI images.
+Install it before continuing.

-Once the installation process is completed, a new containerd-1.5.2 directory will be created.
+Once the installation process is completed, a new containerd-VERSION directory will be created.
 The daemon uses the configuration file located at /etc/containerd/config.toml and looks something like this:

 subreaper = true